-Option 1: Minced Garlic: Use 1/2 teaspoon of minced garlic in place of each clove called for.
+- Minced garlic: Use 1/2 teaspoon of jarred minced garlic in place of each clove.

-Option 2: Garlic Powder: Use 1/8 teaspoon of garlic powder in place of each clove.
+- Garlic flakes: Also called dehydrated (or dried) minced garlic, use 1/2 teaspoon of garlic flakes in place of each clove.

-Option 3: Garlic Flakes (dehydrated minced garlic): Use 1/2 teaspoon of garlic flakes in place of each clove.
+- Granulated garlic: Use 1/4 teaspoon of granulated garlic in place of each clove.

-Option 4: Granulated Garlic: Use 1/4 teaspoon of granulated garlic in place of each clove.
+- Garlic powder: Use 1/8 teaspoon of garlic powder in place of each clove.

-Option 5: Garlic Salt: Use 1/2 teaspoon of garlic salt in place of each clove.
-This will add an extra 3/8 teaspoon of salt to your recipe, so decrease the salt in your recipe accordingly.
+- Garlic salt: Use 1/2 teaspoon of garlic salt in place of each clove.
+This will add an extra 3/8 teaspoon of salt, so decrease the salt in your recipe accordingly.

-If you have more than one of the above-mentioned garlic substitutes, go with the one that best mimics the texture of fresh garlic.
-Minced garlic is the closest match, and it can be used in recipes in the same ways that you’d use fresh.
-If you have to use a dried version of garlic, garlic flakes or granulated garlic would be the closest match.
-But again, any of these substitutes will add a garlic-y flavor to your recipe, so use whichever one you happen to have on hand.
+If you have more than one of these garlic substitutes, go with the one that best mimics the texture of fresh garlic.
+Minced garlic is the closest match, and it can be used in recipes in the same ways that you’d use fresh garlic.
+This jarred version does include ingredients to preserve the garlic, which is a deterrent for some cooks and can detract from the flavor.

-If you’re allergic to garlic, or you’re preparing a meal for someone who is, try adding a bit of ginger or cumin to the recipe in its place.
+If you’re allergic to garlic or are preparing a meal for someone who is, try adding a bit of ginger or cumin to the recipe in its place.
 Neither tastes exactly like garlic, but they'll help to replace some of the flavor and fragrance that would otherwise be missing from the dish.
 Start with a small amount and work up, until you're pleased with the results.